THE CATHY BEREZNICKI BURSARIES for CHORAL SCHOLARS

 Cathy Bereznicki was a long-standing member of Addison Singers and a mainstay of the organisation.
 Outside of the choir, she had a keen interest in education.
 Sadly, she died far too early and is much missed.
 Generously, Cathy left a bequest to Addison Singers and we felt it would be an apt and an affectionate memorial to use some of the bequest to fund a special bursary in Cathy’s name

 The Addison Singers is a well-known group of choirs based in West London.
 There are four choirs - two mixed voice auditioned groups: the Jazz Ensemble and the Chamber Choir - and two unauditioned groups: a ladies Jazz Choir, and a mixed voice Oratorio Choir now numbering around 120.
-All the choirs perform regularly in West London, but also at Central London venues such as St Martin-in-the Fields, St Sepulchure’s, King’s Place, St Clement Danes etc. The Oratorio Choir make a biennial tour and have sung at important venues in Salzburg, Paris, New York, Krakow and Vienna.
+All the choirs perform regularly in West London, but also at Central London venues such as St Martin-in-the Fields, St Sepulchre’s, King’s Place, St Clement Danes, etc. The Oratorio Choir make a biennial tour and have sung at important venues in Salzburg, Paris, New York, Krakow and Vienna.

 All the choirs have a strong commitment to music of our own time and have worked with a great many composers on the performance of their music; most recently with Judith Weir, Howard Goodall, Morten Lauridsen, Stephen Montague, Gavin Bryars and Cecilia McDowall.